zozzlethena/docs/pages/security.md

 The main scope of the contest was to cover all the new changes to the new and the original contracts.

-This way Velodrome Finance is happy to join efforts with the Solidly bug bounty program, which was launched in February 2022 (first on Immunefi.com) and already offers rewards up to $200,000 ([on their Github](https://github.com/solidlyexchange/solidly/blob/master/SECURITY.md)).
+This is the second bug bounty program for Solidly.
+First program was launched in February 2022 on Immunefi.com.
+At the moment, there are no claims for any of the $200,000 rewards ([on their Github](https://github.com/solidlyexchange/solidly/blob/master/SECURITY.md)).